Clinical Practice 3 - Adult (CSCD5054)

 Clinical Placement block Monday-Friday with on site attendance minimum 3-days per week for 8 weeks or equivalent.
 Additional orientation sessions and debriefing attendance is also required.

-Clinical competency assessment (100%); 0% barrier tasks ¿ portfolio; clinical viva; completion of specified interprofessional activity; required paperwork
+Clinical competency assessment (100%); 0% barrier tasks portfolio; clinical viva and complete all required clinical paperwork

 There are no textbooks for this unit.
 You need to refer to the following documents: COMPASS Competency Assessment in Speech Pathology: Assessment Resource Manual (2013) Competency Based Occupational Standards (CBOS) for Speech Pathologists: Entry Level (2011) Academic lecture materials relevant to the caseload(s) Off campus Placement Handbook (available on eLearning)